 The Bank occasionally acquires real estate in settlement of certain loans and advances.
 Real estate is stated at the lower of the net realisable value of the related loans and advances and the current fair value of such assets.
-Gains or losses on disposal, and unrealised losses on revaluation, are recognised in the income statement.
+Gains or losses on disposal, and unrealised losses on revaluation, are recognised in the statement of comprehensive income.